samirmartins/pydaq/paper/paper.md

 manifest on screen, acording to the board selected by the user, as shown in Figures \autoref{fig:nidaq_send_gui} and \autoref{fig:arduino_send_gui}.

-Options are straigh-forward and ease to understand.
+Options are straight-forward and ease to understand.
 For further details and to check how to use the same functionality using a command line the reader are invited to read the documentation (https://samirmartins.github.io/pydaq/).